Edison Phonograph (1877)

 Analyze the immediate impact of the phonograph on society.
 Discuss public fascination and curiosity surrounding this unprecedented invention, shedding light on how it altered the way people perceived sound, entertainment, and communication.
 Emphasize its role in enabling people to listen to recorded music at their convenience, transforming home entertainment and social gatherings.

-See also Wireless Telegraphy (Radio Telegraph)
+See also Continuous Wave Telegraphy

 Explore the immediate impact of the Edison Phonograph on society.
 Discuss public reactions, reactions from the scientific community, and the fascination surrounding this novel invention.